Editorial Policies

 Redundant Publications

 Unnecessary publications refer to the inappropriate division of study outcomes into multiple articles, as well as image manipulation.
-At the Polytechnic J., deliberate actions to manipulate or fabricate images will be considered a serious form of misconduct that can mislead others and damage the integrity of the academic record, with far-reaching and long-term consequences.
+At the Polytechnic Journal, deliberate actions to manipulate or fabricate images will be considered a serious form of misconduct that can mislead others and damage the integrity of the academic record, with far-reaching and long-term consequences.

-The Polytechnic J. assumes that all images contained within manuscripts are accurate and free from plagiarism.
+The Polytechnic Journal assumes that all images contained within manuscripts are accurate and free from plagiarism.
 Specific features within an image should not be improved, obscured, moved, removed, or introduced without adequate notice of the modification.
 Alterations to the brightness, contrast, or color balance of an image may be accepted if they do not obscure, eliminate, or misrepresent information present in the original.
 Grouping images from non-identical parts of gels or microscope images should be clearly indicated in the figure legend.

 Plagiarism